Toshit-Jain07/DevAnalyzer/ReadMe.md

 - AI-generated Sarcastic roast of the profile
 - Dockerized for easy deployment
 - RESTful APIs built with Spring Boot
+- CI/CD with GitHub Actions (test on PR) and Render (auto-deploy on merge to main)

 ## Tech Stack